1Strategy/cfn-vscode-tasks/README.md

 ## Tasks in VSCode

 Since VSCode doesn't have built-in Tasks support for AWS CloudFormation, we'll have to configure our own custom Tasks.
 VSCode allows you to create and run [Custom Tasks](https://code.visualstudio.com/docs/editor/tasks#_custom-tasks).
-You can even configure a task to be the default build task, which is executed with `Ctrl + Shift + B`.
+You can even configure a task to be the default build task, which is executed with `Cmd + Shift + B` on a Mac, or `Ctrl + Shift + B` on Windows/Linux.

 ### Create a tasks.json file